aerobless/SmartHome/docs/software/knx/index.md

 # KNX Blinds Configuration

 The apartment that I'm renting has blinds that can be raised and lowered electronically.
 They're controlled over a "Griesser MGX-9 Motorsteuerung" (actor controller).
-The controlled communicates with the building's central control unit over [KNX](https://en.wikipedia.org/wiki/KNX_(standard)).
+The controller communicates with the buildings central control unit over [KNX](https://en.wikipedia.org/wiki/KNX_(standard)).
 KNX is an open standard for building automation.

 **Some of the rules that cause the building to control the blinds are:**